UNITY Visa® Secured Credit Card review

 - Apply with no credit history or with a poor credit score.

 The UNITY Visa® Secured Credit Card is a simple, no-nonsense secured card that is a good pick for those with poor or no credit.
-It comes with a 17.99% fixed APR, a 9.95% intro balance transfer APR and reports to all three major credit bureaus.
+It comes with a 17.99% fixed APR, an intro balance transfer APR and reports to all three major credit bureaus.

 The card comes with lower fees when compared to other secured cards, including lower fees for foreign transactions, late and returned payments.
 Plus, you get an intro APR period on balance transfers.
 Compared to other secured cards, it also comes with a high maximum credit line, though you, of course, can adjust this based on your desired deposit.